 Rather than needing a large hall or similar wedding venue that can accommodate a large crowd of 100 or more, a smaller wedding opens up the possibilities of where your ceremony and festivities can take place.
 Suddenly a backyard wedding is in play because it can fit your entire guest list without overcrowding.
 A low-impact outdoor wedding is now possible too and packing out won’t be such a burden with a smaller wedding party.
 Suddenly, a destination wedding becomes more feasible with fewer guests.

-You can choose the location based on what fits your vibe, rather than have it primarily be driven by the numbers game of accommodating a larger crowd.
+With a wedding venue checklist, you can choose the location based on what fits your vibe, rather than have it primarily be driven by the numbers game of accommodating a larger crowd.
 Alternatively, you can still go big in terms of venue size.
 Perhaps, fill it however you see fit, playing with a small number of guests in an open space to create an atmosphere more akin to a contemporary art installation.

 Similar to venue choice, a smaller guest list often opens up dining options.
 Places that might not have the capacity to cater to a large wedding may now be available.
 Similarly, approaching favorite restaurants that don’t traditionally offer event catering may now be open to your smaller gathering.